Azure/Service-Fabric-Troubleshooting-Guides/Security/Fix Expired Cluster Certificate Automated Script.md

 ## [Symptom]
-   Cluster will show 'Upgrade Service not reachable' warning message Unable to see the SF Nodes in the Portal or SFX Error message related to Certificate in  '%SystemRoot%\System32\Winevt\Logs\Microsoft-ServiceFabric%4Admin.evtx'  event log from 'transport' resource
+   * Cluster will show 'Upgrade Service not reachable' warning message
+   * Unable to see the SF Nodes in the Portal or SFX
+   * Error message related to Certificate in  '%SystemRoot%\System32\Winevt\Logs\Microsoft-ServiceFabric%4Admin.evtx'  event log from 'transport' resource

 ## [Verify Certificate Expired Status on Node]
-    RDP to any node
+    * RDP to any node
-    Open the Certificate Mgr for 'Local Computer' and check below details
+        * Open the Certificate Mgr for 'Local Computer' and check below details
-    Make sure certificate is ACL'd to network service
+        * Make sure certificate is ACL'd to network service
-    Verify the Certificate Expiry, if it is expired, follow below steps
+        * Verify the Certificate Expiry, if it is expired, follow below steps

 ## [Fix Expired Cert steps]

-1. Create new cert in different KeyVault (https://github.com/Azure/Service-Fabric-Troubleshooting-Guides/blob/master/Security/CreateKeyVaultAndCertificateForServiceFabric.ps1)
+1. Create new cert in different KeyVault using [CreateKeyVaultAndCertificateForServiceFabric.ps1](./blob/master/Security/CreateKeyVaultAndCertificateForServiceFabric.ps1)

-2. Deploy new cert to all nodes in VMSS (https://github.com/Azure/Service-Fabric-Troubleshooting-Guides/blob/master/Security/Add_New_Cert_To_VMSS.ps1)
+2. Deploy new cert to all nodes in VMSS using [Add_New_Cert_To_VMSS.ps1](./blob/master/Security/Add_New_Cert_To_VMSS.ps1)

 3. RDP into node 0 for each NodeType in the cluster